Characteristic Epsilon Cycles of $\ell$-adic Sheaves on Varieties: Epsilon Cycles of -adic Sheaves

 \subsection{Constructions of epsilon cycles}

+In this subsection, we construct epsilon cycles for $\Zl$-sheaves (Theorem \ref{epcygenmil}) by applying Proposition \ref{flcy}.
+To apply this proposition, we need to consider a variation of local epsilon factors in families of isolated characteristic points.
+In the case of positive characteristic, this is done in \cite{CLE}.
+In

-To deduce the existence of epsilon cycles in the case of positive characteristic (Lemma \ref{flatepchar}) from Proposition \ref{flcy}, we need to consider the variation of local epsilon factors for families of isolated characteristic points, which is done in \cite{CLE}. \begin{lm} Let $k$ be a perfect field of characteristic $p>0$.
-Let $X$ be a smooth scheme of finite type over $k$.
-Let $\mathcal{F}_0$ be an object of $\Tilde{D}(X)$.
-Let
+deduce the existence of epsilon cycles in the case of positive characteristic (Lemma \ref{flatepchar}) from Proposition \ref{flcy}, we need to consider the variation of local epsilon factors in families of isolated characteristic points, which is done in \cite{CLE}.

+Let $k$ be a field and let $\ell$ be a prime number invertible in $k$.
+In Theorem \ref{epcygenmil}, we define epsilon cycles for $\ell$-adic sheaves on smooth varieties over $k$, under the following assumption:

+Before proceeding, we recall two results which are key ingredients for our purpose.
+The first one is the following result due to Katz--Lang; since this is crucially used in several steps, we need to impose the above assumption on $k$. \begin{thm}(\cite[Theorem 1]{KL}) Let $k$ be the perfection of a finitely generated field of characteristic $p\geq0$.
+Let $X$ be a geometrically connected smooth scheme over $k$.
+Then the map

+is surjective.
+The kernel is the product of a finite group with a pro-$p$ group when $p>0$.
+If $p=0$, it is a finite group. \end{thm}

+The second one is the ``continuity'' of local epsilon factors proved in \cite{CLE}. \begin{thm}(\cite[Theorem 4.9.2]{CLE}) Let $S$ be a connected scheme of finite type over a perfect field $k$ of characteristic $p>0$.
+Consider a commutative diagram